anniehedgpeth/workflow/chefkata.md

  - the data_bag item is just a .json file of all of settings for that data_bag item
    - must include `{ "id":"<data_bag_item_name>" }`
  - upload data_bag item to chef server so that you can use it in your cookbook
+   - first create the bag on the server
+    - `knife data bag create website message.json`
    - run this from the top of the chef repo directory `knife data bag from file BAG_NAME ITEM_NAME.json`
    - `knife data bag from file website messages.json`
    - It's the same command to update the data bag if you edit it